sayan1886/blockarraygroup/docs/README.md

 %primer on shipping documents

+We have two main shipping documents

+<b> Bill of Lading </b> and <b> Letter of Credit </b>

 ### Bill of Lading

 A Bill of Lading is a legal document issued by the Carrier or agent of the Carrier.
-The legal instrument is as old as trade itself.
+They are the legal title to the cargo.
 It has three main attributes:

 Document of Title to the goods: possession of the Bill of Lading is equal to having title in the referenced goods.
 Receipt - Evidence that the Carrier has received the goods of a certain quality etc in compliance with the Commercial Contract between the parties